 Judges have now been assigned to the Monmouth and Middlesex County Family Courts for the 2019-2020 term.
 The following judges have been assigned to the Middlesex County Family Part: Hon.
 Deborah J. Venezia, presiding judge; Hon.
 Sheree V. Pitchford; Hon.
 Marcia L. Silva; Hon.
 Daniel H. Brown; Hon.
 Barbara C. Stolte; Hon.
 Craig L. Corson; Hon.
 Gerald J. Council; Hon.
 Peter J. Barnes, III; Hon.
 Gary K. Wolinetz; and Hon.
 John A. Jorgensen, II.

 The following judges have been assigned to the Monmouth County Family Part: Hon.
-Kathleen A. Sheedy, presiding judge; Hon.
+Richard W. English, presiding judge; Hon.
 Angela White Dalton; Hon.
-Teresa Kondrup-Coyle; Hon.
+Teresa A. Kondrup-Coyle; Hon.
 Gregory L. Acquaviva; Hon.
-Henry P. Butehorn; Hon.
 Stacey D. Adams; Hon.
-Chad A. Cagan; Hon.
-Stephen J. Bernstein (Ret. on recall); Hon.
-Michael A. Guadagno (Ret. on recall); and Terence P. Flynn (Ret. on recall).
+Chad N. Cagan; Hon.
+Honora O’Brien Kilgallen; Hon.
+Daniel L. Weiss; and Hon.
+Michael A. Guadagno (Ret. on recall).

 When consulting with an attorney about your divorce or family matter, make inquiry about venue and where your case will be decided.